Welcome to my website.

 Bibikgourmand started as an attempt to collate my published work digitally.
 I’ve been writing about food and travel long before I started blogging.
 The latter became necessary mainly as a discipline I enforced to document details about the restaurants I’ve visited in Singapore, a form of digital note-taking if you will.

 I am Singapore-based and business administration-trained.
 In the past, I’ve worked as a jet-setting strategy consultant who dined excessively on corporate expenses before I retired from the corporate world.

 I have no formal training in journalism although I’ve written many business reports.
 That foundation, plus sheet grit and a profound love for food, got me through my first few years of food writing.
-Since then, I’ve been fortunate to freelance for some of the best in the food publication business – food critic for Time Out Singapore, editor for Zagat Singapore and, most recently, contributing editor for both 12forward Singapore and Where Chefs Eat (2018) by Phaidon.
+Since then, I’ve been fortunate to freelance for some of the best in the food publication business.
+I was one-time food critic for Time Out Singapore, editor for Zagat Singapore and most recently, contributing editor for both 12forward Singapore and Where Chefs Eat (2018) by Phaidon.